SHONESUNNY/Active-current-mirror-load-differial-amplifier/README.md

 This project implements and simulates a differential amplifier with an active current mirror load using MOSFETs.
 The design leverages the benefits of high gain and compact layout, making it ideal for integrated analog front-ends.

+The differential input causes a redistribution of the bias current I<sub>SS</sub> between M1 and M2.
+M3 and M4 form a current mirror that reflects the current from M1's branch to M2’s, producing a single-ended output.
+The high impedance offered by the active load results in a high voltage gain.

 ---

 ## 📖 Theory